 The media player I am using is John Dyer's MediaElement.js.
 Though generally awesome, this player does have (at least) one conspicuous flaw: a bug that forces the volume meter outside the player element on browser zooms.
 (It only happens with certain browsers on certain operating systems.
-I now use Firefox 23.0.1 with OSX, and the functionality is perfect, but I also use Firefox 23.0.1 with Windows 7, where the bug surfaces.
+As of September, 2017, I use Firefox 55.0.3 with OSX El Capitan, and the functionality is perfect, but I also use older versions of Firefox with Windows 7, where the bug surfaces.
 I have tested with other browsers on both platforms; for this particular bug, functionality varies.
 If you see the volume meter outside the element, just try resizing the window.)
 As soon as the bug is fixed, I will update the code.

 Pieces with songs tabs include: